spacefreak86/pyquarantine-milter/README.md

   New value of the header.

 The following configuration options are optional for each rule:
+* **ignore_envfrom**
+  Regular expression to match envelop-from addresses.
+The rule will be skipped if the expression matches.
 * **ignore_hosts**
   Comma-separated list of host and network addresses.
 The rule will be skipped if the sending host is included here.
 * **only_hosts**